8 Creative Ways To Use Turmeric In Your Diet

 Supplemental Organic Turmeric

-When it comes to turmeric supplementation, I am a huge fan of taking supplemental turmeric in a fermented form with other warming digestive supporting herbs such as black pepper that enhance the absorption of the curcuminoids.
+When it comes to turmeric supplementation, I am a huge fan of taking supplemental turmeric in a fermented form with another warming digestive supporting herbs such as black pepper that enhance the absorption of the curcuminoids.
 This is why I use the Organic Turmeric product from Ancient Nutrition.
 The fermented form of turmeric activates unique compounds and allows for better assimilation of the beneficial curcuminoids.

-This organic turmeric is a powerful blend of high dose organic turmeric extract, fermented turmeric root and black pepper fruit to reduce inflammation throughout the body and support healthy joints and mobility.
+This organic turmeric is a powerful blend of high dose organic turmeric extract, fermented turmeric root, and black pepper fruit to reduce inflammation throughout the body and support healthy joints and mobility.

 Inflammation Crushing Ebundle